1.3.6. Creating Surface Datasets

 cmake ------------------- CMake macros for finding libraries

-mkmapgrids, and site_and_regional only contain scripts so don't have the above build files.
+mkmapgrids and site_and_regional only contain scripts that do not need build files.

 Some tools have copies of files from other directories -- see the README.filecopies